 With a seed fund of $5,000 the retailer opened his first store in 1989 in a warehouse, stocking clothes from the previous season.
 On the foundation of a post-civil war society, a devalued Lebanese pounds and little buying power among consumers, Salame saw an opportunity to expand his business into a regular model offering seasonal collections by luxury brands.
 Today, Aïshti carries over 150 brands, including the likes of Jimmy Choo, Burberry and Marc Jacobs .

 In 2015, Salamé’s retail stronghold ballooned into a foundation, when in 2015, he opened a new mall with an integrated museum in downtown Beirut.
 Designed by the British architect, David Adjeye, the complex marries art and fashion, offering exhibition alongside luxury boutiques.
 The project also houses entertainment amenities such as restaurants, cafés and a spa.
 The exhibitions, curated by Cecilia Alemani who is also the director of public art for the New York City Highline, mainly concern themselves with artistry from the Middle East.
 It currently represents over 300 artists, including Cindy Sherman, Laura Owens and John Baldessari.
 Earlier this year, Salamé announced plans for an upcoming expansion of their cultural contribution, by supporting the public education sector.

 In 1999 the company opened its flagship in the re-developed downtown Beirut area.
-"We turned downtown into a district for shopping and a cultural scene rarely visualized in the Middle East.”Aïshti now employs 900 staff, operates over a combined 26,000 square meters of retail space in Lebanon, and 6,000 square meters in Jordan, Dubai and Kuwait.
+Decades later, Aïshti now employs 900 staff, operates over a combined 26,000 square meters of retail space in Lebanon, and 6,000 square meters in Jordan, Dubai and Kuwait.